-Grantham Scholar Monica Ortiz has been a shining example of how academics can use outreach to spread the environmental message.
-In this, her last blog before graduating, Monica tells us about the next generation of environmental thinkers – kids.
-Well done Monica, we’ll miss you!
+Grantham Scholar Dr Monica Ortiz has been a shining example of how academics can do outreach.
+In her last blog before graduating, Monica tells us about her final outreach project.
+For this she went to met the next generation of environmental thinkers – kids.

-My time as a Grantham Scholar is soon coming to an end: I’ve already received the important but polite email from my department reminding me of my deadline (as if it’s not the last date in my mind before I sleep).
-I’ve spent the last 6 months job hunting and doing interviews in search of a real answer to the “What’s next for you?” question (side note: I succeeded!)
-And, most importantly, the massive creature I call my thesis is slowly but surely taking the right shape.
+My time as a Grantham Scholar is soon coming to an end.
+In fact, I’ve already received a polite email from my department reminding me of my deadline (as if it’s not the last thing in my mind before I sleep!).
+And I’ve spent the last 6 months job hunting and doing interviews in search of an answer to ‘What’s next for you?’.
+Side note: I succeeded and got a job!
+Perhaps most importantly, the massive creature I call my thesis is slowly but surely taking the right shape.

-Although at present my feelings are an overwhelming mix of stress, fear, and excitement, there is one emotion that comes out on top, and that is gratitude:
+Although at present my feelings are an overwhelming mix of stress, fear, and excitement, there is one emotion that comes out on top: gratitude.

 I am grateful beyond measure for the opportunity to have studied at one of the best universities in the UK – the University of Sheffield – as a fully-funded international student.

-I am grateful for the friendly Northern soul of the city that has been my home for the past four years.
+And I am grateful for the friendly ‘northern soul’ of Sheffield, the city that has been my home for the past 4 years.

-I am thankful for the many learning and professional training opportunities offered by my department and the Grantham Centre.
+Plus I am thankful for the training opportunities offered by my department and the Grantham Centre.

-Apart from all the training and learning opportunities, one of the reasons I’ve enjoyed the PhD is that my department also offers graduate students to assist or lead teaching.
-Before I started the PhD, I was teaching at a university in the Philippines and in local communities that were keen to learn more about climate change.
-Prior to that I worked and volunteered in environmental education and taught during my Master’s degree, so teaching—and teaching about climate change – are truly part of my identity as a person.
+Apart from all the training and learning opportunities, one of the reasons I’ve enjoyed the PhD is that my department also offers graduate students teaching work.
+Before my PhD, I taught at a university in the Philippines and in local communities that were keen to learn more about climate change.
+Prior to that, I worked and volunteered in environmental education and taught during my Master’s degree.
+So teaching – especially about climate change – is truly part of my identity as a person.

-It was therefore a great pleasure to be invited by Dr. Manoj Menon (a Grantham Centre supervisor) and Dr Maria Romero-Gonzalez to lead a short session and workshop on climate change to Year 12 students on a Headstart summer school program funded by the Engineering Development Trust (EDT), which is a 3-day residential program for students interested in STEM.
+Therefore it was great to be invited by Dr Manoj Menon (a Grantham Centre supervisor) and Dr Maria Romero-Gonzalez to lead a workshop on climate change to Year 12 students on a Headstart summer school program.
+This program was funded by the Engineering Development Trust (EDT), which is a 3-day residential program for students interested in STEM.

-After discussing the basics of climate science and its impacts, I invited the students to create a “mind map” of several concepts around climate change: its causes, its effects, and potential solutions.
+After discussing the basics of climate science and its impacts, I invited the students to create a mind map.
+This was to include several concepts around climate change: its causes, effects, and potential solutions.

-More than the creation of the actual mind map itself, the sneaky purpose of the activity was to really engage the students into discussion about what they thought about the interconnectedness of climate change to our environment and our lives.
+The purpose of the activity was to engage the students in discussion about what they thought of the interconnectedness of climate change to our environment and our lives.
 Some of the pictures that I asked the students to link together included a picture of US President Donald Trump during his press conference when he withdrew from the Paris Agreement, a plate of meat versus a plate of veggies, and flooded cars near a Tube station.

-Together with the help of some very capable student ambassadors, some of the topics I overheard talked about by Year 12 students at the tables were: whether lab-cultured meat would be a sustainable option, how feed crops are using land that could be used for food, the importance of education and perception in shifting consumer choices, and how deforestation is such a far-reaching environmental problem.
+Together with the help of student ambassadors, I created a list of some of the topics talked about.
+This included whether lab-cultured meat would be a sustainable option and how feed crops are using land that could be used for food.
+They also talked about the importance of consumer choices and how deforestation is a far-reaching environmental problem.

-I was completely impressed by the knowledge and wisdom that I heard in that room from people half my age (what did I know in Year 12?
-I think I was writing a dorky song about phosphorous for my environmental science class).
+I was impressed by the knowledge and wisdom in that room.
+Not least because these people half my age (what did I know in Year 12?
+I was writing a dorky song about phosphorous for my environmental science class).

-I remain optimistic for the future of the planet as long as we keep challenging ourselves – and both the younger and older generations – to think more sustainably.
+I remain optimistic for the future of the planet.
+But we need to keep challenging ourselves – both the young and old – to think more sustainably.

 Thank you Grantham Centre!